fashion is a family affair for molly and alice goddard | read | i-D

 Styling Alice Goddard.
 Alice wears dress Molly Goddard.
 Tights and shoes model's own.
 Molly wears all clothing Molly Goddard.

 As Sister Sledge famously once sung, "We are family, I got all my sisters with me."
-And in the technicolour tulle-filled world of west Londoner Molly Goddard, family also means business.
-Indeed, not only is the 28-year-old designer lucky enough to work with her stylist sister, Alice (that is when she's not busy working on her own projects like Hot and Cool, the magazine that she makes with photographer Theo Sion) Molly also collaborates with her set designer mum, Sarah Edwards, too.
+And in the technicolor tulle-filled world of West Londoner Molly Goddard, family also means business.
+Indeed, not only is the 28-year-old designer lucky enough to work with her stylist sister, Alice (that is when she's not busy working on her own projects like Hot and Cool, the magazine that she makes with photographer Theo Sion) Molly also collaborates with her set designer mom, Sarah Edwards, too.

 Styling Alice Goddard.
 Sarah wears dress and shoes Molly Goddard.
 Jeans and socks model's own.